 - Q: Should I bring my bicycle to Istanbul, or is it possible to rent a good bike?

-A: If you are a serious cyclist, I mean a roadie or a triathlete, you should bring your own bike here.
-It is impossible to rent a road bike in Istanbul.
+- A: If you are a serious cyclist, I mean a roadie or a triathlete, you should bring your own bike here.
+It is next to impossible to rent a road bike in Istanbul.

 - Q: Can I find any English-speaking group to ride with?

-A: Yes.
-Most of well-educated people can speak English in Turkey, and most of the roadies are well-educated.
+- A: Yes.
+Most of the well-educated people can speak English in Turkey, and most of the roadies are well-educated.

 - Q: Can you help me to find a group to ride with?

-A: Yes.
-I personally know almost every serious road cyclists or triathletes in Istanbul (in fact, there aren’t many).
+- A: Yes.
+I personally know almost every serious road cyclists or triathletes in Istanbul.

-- Q: Can I find bicycle parts, or a good mechanic in Istanbul?
+- Q: Can I find bicycle parts or a good bike mechanic in Istanbul?

-A: Partly yes.
+- A: Partly yes.
 Some popular bicycle parts are available here, especially Shimano parts.
-But for instance Campagnolo parts are nearly impossible to find.
+But for instance, Campagnolo parts are next to impossible to find.
 And yes, there are some good mechanics in Istanbul.
-You can also find popular bicycle brands such as Giant, Trek, Cannondale, Specialized etc. in Istanbul.
-Finding high quality bike wear can be problematic.
-And prices of the bikes, components and clothes are above European standards.
+You can also find popular bicycle brands such as Giant, Trek, Cannondale, Specialized, etc. in Istanbul.
+Finding high-quality bike wear can be problematic.
+And the prices of the bikes, components, and clothes are above European standards.

 - Q: Does Istanbul offer any good climbs?

-A: Partly, yes.
+- A: Partly, yes.
 Istanbul is a hilly city, but don’t expect to find a L’Alpe d’Huez here.
-Highest elevations are around 200-220 meters.
-But many.
+The highest elevations are around 200-220 meters.
+But there are many.

-- Q: Should I bring my winter clothes?
+- Q: Should I bring my winter gear?

 Video of a ride in Istanbul:

 Feel free to drop a message here, if you have further questions (message form is at the bottom of this page).
 As I said before, I know almost every serious roadie or triathlete here.
-I am also a licensed racer, and competing in masters events (30+).
+I am also a licensed racer (update: I was) and competing in masters events (30+) (Update: I was competing 🙂 Now I am retired from racing).
 Here are some photos of me and my friends below.